By Hope Nda

 World Health Organisation’s African Regional Director, Dr Matshidiso Moeti, has warned against the propagation of COVID-19 curative medicines which have not been clinically tried to meet scientific and ethical standards.

 She said medicines must undergo a scientific and clinical trial to be deemed safe and effective for use before they are being circulated as COVID-19 cures.
+And with clinical trials, the records of the same must have a proper clinical trial translation done in various languages so that different ethnicity and medical practitioners in this field can have adequate knowledge in the right direction.

 “New medicines must be tested and be in line with ethical and scientific standards.
 We caution countries against adopting products that have not undergone rigorous clinical trials to ensure their safety and effectiveness against COVID-19,” Dr Moeti said.